 Logging into your online account, if your insurer offers this facility

-Calling them on the number shown on your policy documents
+Phoning your insurer on the number shown on your policy documents

-Writing to them
+Writing to them at the address shown

 Most insurers can amend your policy immediately if you call or request the change online.

 Most insurers will not charge you for making a change to your policy, but some may charge a fee of around £10.